 A longer bar and bigger motor or engine mean increased weight — something to consider if you need to use the saw for extended periods.
 Larger saws also create more vibration, take more effort to handle and increase safety concerns.
 A smaller, less powerful saw will be more manageable, particularly if you don't have much experience.

 Read and follow the chainsaw manufacturer's instructions for use, maintenance and safety.

 While size and power help you determine the best chainsaw for your work, a saw's features can improve comfort, safety and efficiency as you cut:

 You may notice chain pitch and gauge specifications.
 Pitch is the spacing of the rivets on the chain.
 It must correspond with the spacing of the teeth on the sprocket at the end of the bar.
 Gauge is the thickness of the chain.
 It must fit the groove in the bar.
 Make note of these measurements if you want to purchase a spare chain.

 Personal safety equipment is necessary for using any power equipment.
 In addition to standard gear, there is specialized safety equipment for use with a chainsaw:

 For more information on using a chainsaw safely, see Chainsaw Safety.
 Making sure a chainsaw is in good working order is also a part of chainsaw safety.
-Chainsaw Maintenance provides instructions on sharpening the chain and other practices to keep a saw running properly.
+How to Use and Maintain a Chainsaw provides information on sharpening the chain and other practices to keep a saw running properly.

 Shop for Chainsaw Safety Equipment